ifding/iot/Firmware/build-custom-firmware-with-openwrt.md

  openvpn-openssl n2n muninlite" FILES=files/
 ````

-When the build is complete you can get the flashable OpenWrt images under the image builder's bin folder, `~/OpenWrt-ImageBuilder/bin/ar71xx/`
+When the build is complete you can get the flashable OpenWrt images under the image builder's bin folder,
+`~/OpenWrt-ImageBuilder/bin/ar71xx/`

-### 5.Before flashing the OpenWrt custom firmware
+### 5. Before flashing the OpenWrt custom firmware

 Check the size of the flashable bin file, the **squashfs factory** image is around 3.8 MB for routers with 4 MB flash, precisely 3932160 bytes, double check it before flashing.